oadekoya12/youtube_downloader/README.md

 - Docker Compose
 - Bash (for running the script)
 - WSL (for Windows users)
-- macOS/Linux Terminal (for Mac or Linux users
+- macOS/Linux Terminal (for Mac or Linux users)

+## Usage Instructions

+For any issues or suggestions regarding this project, please submit them here: [github.com/oadekoya12/youtube_downloader/issues](https://github.com/oadekoya12/youtube_downloader/issues).

+---

+For more about my work and services, visit my website: [www.hillseditorservices.com](https://www.hillseditorservices.com/).

+Thank you for contributing to and supporting this project!

 ## Environment Setup